"They were fake": Beauty & Neo spark breakup rumours as they unfollow each other

 In a fresh development, it has just been realized that the lovers have again unfollowed each other on Instagram.

 The reason for this action is still vague, as no party has said anything yet.
-This news has also come as a shock to Neo's online inlaws, who constantly drag Neo's ex, Vee, and hail him for leaving her for Beauty.
+However, the development shocked to Neo's online inlaws, who constantly drag Neo's ex, Vee, and hail him for leaving her for Beauty.

 See post about it below: